How Much Does Homeowners Insurance Cost in New York?

 The Federal Government Can Help You Get Coverage for Flooding

-The way to buy flood insurance is to get a federally-run insurance policy that’s only available from the National Flood Insurance Program (NFIP).
+The way to buy flood insurance is to get a federally-run insurance policy only available from the National Flood Insurance Program (NFIP).

 There is a way to insure contents against flood by taking a second flood insurance policy from the NFIP solely to cover items with $100K limits.